ahmedmeshref/coffee-shop-ms/backend/README.md

 Navigate to `/backend/config.py` and change the following on the Config class:

-- SECRET_KEY = "Enter random key for the app's Config, DevelopmentConfig, TestingConfig classes"
-- SQLALCHEMY_DATABASE_URI = "dialect+driver://username:password@host:port/database".
+- SQLALCHEMY_DATABASE_URI = "dialect+driver://username:password@host:port/database_name".
 For more information about setting the URI, visit Flask Configuration.

 ## Running the server